webrecorder/browsertrix-behaviors/docs/TUTORIAL.md

 ### Using `yield` and `this.getState`

-We're now scrolling through our comments, but the `asyncIterator` we've written for our behavior does not `yield` any results other than at the end when it has completed.
+We're now scrolling through our comments, but the `run` function we've written for our behavior does not `yield` any results other than at the end when it has completed.
 This can cause issues down the line, specifically for the [ArchiveWeb.page][archivewebpage] extension which relies on the ability to pause